msu-csc232-fa21/hw03/README.md

-# HW02 - Slay the Lernaean Hydra
+# HW03 - Capture the Ceryneian Hind

 Driven mad by CSC131, the Student smashed their laptop.